 I was in my late 20’s when the recession of 2008 hit.
-We went from one day being business, as usual, to say goodbye to half of our workforce.
+We went from one day being business as usual to then saying goodbye to half of our workforce.
 It was traumatic.
-During that time there was no light at the end of the tunnel and no one had answers to when the pain would end.
+There was no light at the end of the tunnel during that time, and no one had answers to when the pain would end.
 Our company used the Bridges transition model with internal employees to address the unknowns and refocus on daily work.

 Personally, I turned to my areas of strengths that are externally focused on others and choose to run the Falmouth Road Race on Cape Cod as part of the Alzheimer’s Association team.
 My Grandfather was affected, so it was a cause that hit close to home.
 Training for the run and fundraising became a way to control what I could during the unknown of my grandfather’s disease and the economy.
 Being of service to a cause far greater than myself was a way to connect with others.
 That connection was healing and brought a positive focus to daily life during a tumultuous time.

-I sought out positions in marketing management to gain practical experience to apply my content knowledge on how to get the best out of a team.
+I sought out positions in marketing management to gain practical experience to apply my content knowledge to get the best out of a team.
 I have training in product marketing from Pragmatic Marketing Inc. and was part of the first cohort of mentees to be formally assigned a cross-industry mentor as part of the Boston Product Management Association.
-I am most proud of being able to take the processes from the proven framework and apply it to service-based businesses.
+I am most proud of taking the processes from the proven framework and applying it to service-based businesses.

 8. Who is your mentor?

 Sara Regan, my CEO.
 She is a force.
-She is generous and kind and brilliant.
-She started this company eight years ago and it has grown to a full demand strengths-based consultancy—the top in New England.
+She is generous, kind, and brilliant.
+She started this company nine years ago, and it has grown to a full demand strengths-based consultancy—the top in New England.
 She was in one of the first cohorts to be a certified coach by Gallup.
 She’s an amazing trusted advisor to global executives—such as Ellen Agler, #38 on Fortune’s list of the world’s greatest leaders.
 Sara’s a mother of three teenagers and manages the ups and downs of daily life with grace, humility, and humor.